Acorn221/visualcube-react/README.md

 This fork, of the typescript fork, is made to simplify deployment with react and to simplify deployment of this library, along with making the code more readable.
 [Click here to view the Storybooks Deployment](https://acorn221.github.io/visualcube-react/)

-# How to install

-    yarn add visualcube-react

-  or

-    npm install visualcube-react

 # How to run for development

   1. Clone the repo